-Please check those that apply and fill in anticipated completion dates for all projects, except for nNew/expanded transit service projects will receive full credit for items 2-5 but must fill out item 1. or tTransit vehicle purchases will receive full credit.
+Please check those that apply and fill in anticipated completion dates for all projects New/expanded transit service projects will receive full credit for items 2-5 but must fill out item 1.
+Transit vehicle purchases will receive full credit.